 The DSL is a member of the senior leadership team.

-The DSL for Secondary is Myra Brown - Assistant Head of School Hayes Campus.

-The DSL for Primary is Paul Bailey - Assistant Head of School Midfield Campus.
+The DSL is Myra Brown, Assistant Head of School at KS3&.
+4 and Paul Bailey, Assistant Head of School at KS1&2.
 The DSL takes lead responsibility for child protection and wider safeguarding in the school.